-To receive the premium for adopted pupils you should mark them as eligible on the school census.
+To receive the pupil premium plus funding for adopted pupils you should mark them as eligible on the school census.
 If you do not know who your adopted pupils are, you will need to contact parents and ask them to let you know.

 Pupil premium includes

-- Children entitled to free school meals (FSM) - Children who have been entitled to FSM in the past 6 years (Ever 6) • - Adopted children - Looked after children
+- Children entitled to free school meals (FSM) - Children who have been entitled to FSM in the past 6 years (Ever 6)